niklasnorin/red-thesis/source/15-method-intro-evaluation.md

 The Emulated Hardware Application will stimulate the Example Application's inputs and listen to its outputs.
 It will do this in a way that makes it possible for the developer to interact with inputs, and see graphical representations of the outputs.
 It is most likely written specifically for a concrete Example Application, but it could also be more generic.

 ### Stopwatch
-The concrete Example Application that will be used to evaluate the software architecture is a "stopwatch" application.
+The concrete Example Application that will be used to evaluate the software architecture is a "stopwatch" application, shown in Figure \ref{8_2_1}.

 ![The Stopwatch Quarterdock application \label{8_2_1}](source/figures/8_2_1.png)